Time to pick out the stain color for the hardwood floors!

 The planks were red oak – different than the white oak we had throughout the rest of the house, but the chance to lower our costs and add some additional character to our house was an opportunity we couldn’t pass up!

 We did have to figure out a way to make the new kitchen floor and old dining room flooring come together without looking ‘off’.
-More on that later!
+(Update: You can see how we did that here.)

 Planning your own renovation?